vincent-peugnet/wcms/README.md

 ## Release zip

-To build the release zip, make sure you are on `master` and executed `git pull` then run `make`.
+To build the release zip, make sure you are on `master` and executed `git pull` then run `make dist`.
 This will create a zip file in `dist/`.

 To Do